dixonhow8/athletic_sales_analysis/README.md

 # athletic_sales_analysis

-This repository contains code for analyzing athletic sales data from 2020 and 2021, as part of the Module 5 challenge.
+This repository contains code for analyzing Women's Athletic sales data from 2020 and 2021, as part of the Module 5 challenge.

 ## Overview